Worship

 What can I expect in worship?

 The framework for our worship services is firmly traditional.
 It includes a welcome from our pastor, a time to prepare ourselves for worship, a time for greeting each other, readings from scripture, a sermon, and a time for prayer and reflection.
-The services is punctuated by hymns and worship songs, prayers, and musical meditations.
+The service is punctuated by hymns and worship songs, prayers, and musical meditations.
 Some services may also include baptisms, welcoming new members, special musical performances, and other elements.

 The content of our worship services blends traditional and contemporary elements.
 Our music is both ancient and modern, sermons address scripture and current events, prayers and other elements use both traditional language for God and gender-inclusive language.